James Paris Lee: The Lee magazine systems and rifles

-The Lee Model 1879 rifle, a landmark rifle design, incorporated a turnbolt action, the Lee spring-loaded column-feed magazine system, and was Lee's first successful magazine-fed rifle.
+The Lee Model 1879 rifle was a landmark rifle design, incorporating a turn-bolt action and a spring-loaded column-feed detachable box magazine system. this was Lee's first successful magazine-fed repeating rifle.
 Two first designs—Model 1879 and Model 1882 were adopted by China and the US Navy, and two later designs—the Remington-Lee M1885 and the Winchester-Lee or Lee Navy M1895—were also adopted militarily and sold commercially.

-His bolt and magazine design soon interested British ordnance authorities and in 1889, after extensive trials, the British Army decided to adopt the Rifle, Magazine, Lee–Metford (RMLM) as a standard issue arm.
+His bolt-action and box-magazine fed design interested the British ordnance authorities and in 1889, after extensive trials, the British Army decided to adopt the Rifle, Magazine, Lee–Metford (RMLM) as a standard issue arm.
 This in turn developed into the Rifle, Short, Magazine, Lee–Enfield (or SMLE), the standard British service arm for many decades and in official service for nearly a century.